 Including the topology in the feature service allows you to validate the topology after editing and correct any topology errors that arise as a result of your edits.
 See Share a topology in the ArcGIS Pro help for more information.

 To maintain a utility network, you must publish it as a web feature layer (feature service) from ArcGIS Pro.
 See Publish and consume services with the utility network in the ArcGIS Pro help for more information.

 Prepare geodatabase data for use while offline

 The following describes feature service data requirements specific to data stored in a database.
-Your data must meet these requirements in addition to the requirements common to geodatabases and databases.
+The data must meet these requirements in addition to the requirements common to geodatabases and databases.

-- When you add database data to a map in ArcMap or ArcGIS Pro, a query layer is created.
-If you alter the query layer definition, be sure the query contains only one table, does not have duplicate columns, and does not include joins, where clauses, or virtual or merged columns.
+- When you add database data to a map in ArcGIS Pro, a query layer is created.
+If you alter the query layer definition, ensure the query contains only one table, does not have duplicate columns, and does not include joins, where clauses, or virtual or merged columns.

 - The query layer that's defined for the table determines what data publishes.
 For example, tables containing data types that are not supported by ArcGIS can be published, but unsupported data types are not accessible through ArcGIS or the feature service.
-See View database data in ArcGIS for information on how the query layer is initially defined when you add a database table to the map.
+See View data from a database or cloud data warehouse in ArcGIS for information about how the query layer is initially defined when you add a database table to the map.

 - To publish a feature service from a query